-General Criminal Law
+Complex Criminal Law

-Even before the state examination I supplemented my criminal law training with a two-year advanced course in “deviant behaviour” at the University of Hanover – focusing, among other things, on criminal law, law of sentence enforcement, psychology of deviant behaviour and the law of evidence.
+Even before the state examination I supplemented my criminal law training with a two-year advanced course in “deviant behavior” at the University of Hanover – focusing, among other things, on criminal law, law of sentence enforcement, psychology of deviant behavior and the law of evidence.
 In addition, I completed investigative training at the private US police academy “Fortis”.
 I therefore do not work with statutes alone, but with a strong focus on facts, evidence and investigative tactics – in the spirit of the Roman legal maxim: da mihi facta, dabo tibi ius (“give me the facts, and I will give you the law”).

-Focus areas in criminal defence
+Focus areas in criminal defense

-- Main hearing
+- Trial / Main hearing

 Review and drafting of constitutional complaints to the Federal Constitutional Court, where, in addition to the substantive arguments, strict compliance with all formal requirements is of crucial importance. - Retrial (Wiederaufnahme)